nightscout/trio-docs/docs/EN/Configuration/transition-qa.md

 <details>
   <summary><b>Incorrect or missing carb entries</b></summary>
 Trio has a feature called Unannounced Meals (UAM).
-With this option enabled and properly configured, Trio will react to rising BG by giving insulin through a Super Micro Bolus (SMB) even if no carbs are registered.
-UAM helps in two scenarios: forgetting to add carbs for a meal and entering carbs but not the correct amount.
+With this option enabled and properly configured, Trio will react to rising BG by giving insulin through a Super Micro Bolus (SMB) even if no carbohydrates are registered.
+UAM helps in two scenarios: forgetting to add carbohydrates for a meal and entering carbohydrates but not the correct amount.
 </details>
 <br>
 <details>